Investor Guide

 Environmental, social and governance (ESG) matters are strongly integrated into the way we approach our business and the way we monitor our performance – everything aligns under the stronger, greener and healthier ambition within our purpose.

-The below infographic demonstrates the alignment between our purpose and our six strategic priorities with ESG.
+The infographic demonstrates the alignment between our purpose and our six strategic priorities with ESG.

 Why invest in United Utilities?